Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-LOD_ALWAYS_DETAIL_BELOW_AREA                    Integer    150       Below this area, buildings will always be LOD detailed

 BUILDING_MIN_HEIGHT                             Number     0.0       Minimum height from bottom to top without roof height of a building to be
                                                                      included in output (does not include roof).
 Different from OSM tag
                                                                      "min_height", which states that the bottom of the building hovers min_height